pbougie/mac-dev-env/source/apache.html.md

 	source ~/.bash_profile

-### Automatically Starting the Server at Boot
+### Automatically Start the Server at Boot

 Create a configuration file for [Launchd](http://en.wikipedia.org/wiki/Launchd).

 	sudo nano /Library/LaunchDaemons/org.apache.apache2.plist

-Do not name the file *org.apache.httpd.plist* as it collides with a similarly named file for loading the OS X web server.
+<small>Do not name the file *org.apache.httpd.plist* as it collides with a similarly named file for loading the OS X web server.</small>

 Copy and paste the following text into the aforementioned file.